AvaAvarai/rom_00/README.md

 ## Assets Used

-- Current font used, dungeon-grunge.ttf is found at https://fontstruct.com and the license for it is in the `\assets` folder.
+- Current font used, dungeon-grunge.ttf is found at https://fontstruct.com and it's license is in the `\assets` folder
 - Tiles and menu screen images created by myself with paint.net

 ## Dependencies